 Apple came up with the unveiling of the Swift programming language during the 2014 WWDC Worldwide Developers Conference.
-Since its worldwide revelation, the multi-paradigm, general-purpose programming language did gain significant popularity alongside a considerable debate.
+Since its worldwide revelation, the multi-paradigm, general-purpose programming language did gain significant popularity alongside considerable debate.

 The basic concept of a brand new programming language, Swift, came from the Senior Director of Apple's expertise, Chris Lattner.
 The development of Swift began sometime in 2010.